 For some, shutters are a stationary add-on for style and design purposes.
 Others want shutters with hardware for functional use.
 We will always recommend functional shutters due to their versatility when it comes to benefits.
 Perhaps you’re looking for an extra layer of privacy or protection from theft.
 But did you know that shutters can also provide insulation to keep your home warm during the winter?
 Likewise, shutters can help keep your home cool in the summer by keeping sunlight out and allowing a breeze in.
 Finally, and perhaps most importantly in the Gulf South, shutters provide an extra layer of protection during hurricanes.

 But no matter the reasoning for adding shutters to your home, you will typically choose from the following materials:

 - Wood or wood composites

-- Provide protection against hurricanes and other weather, with storm-rated options
+- Proven protection against hurricanes and other weather events (with storm-rated options)

-- Provide great quality at an affordable price
+- High level of quality at an affordable price

-- Are easy to operate, with manual and automatic options for opening and closing
+- Easy to operate, including manual and automatic options for opening and closing

 LAS Manufacturing Process

 At LAS, we design and install shutters built to your home’s specifications.
 That means they’ll be beautiful, functional, and tailored to fit your needs.